Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

 corpus.
 Next, we take a subset (`--sample-size`, 100k sentence pairs by default) of the corpus and produce scores for each sentence pair in the subset with the previously mentioned filters.
-These scores are used as features for K-means clustering to classify the sentence pairs into clean and noisy pairs.
+These scores are used as features for K-means clustering to group the sentence pairs into clean and noisy pairs.
 The values of the noisy cluster center are used as the filter threshold parameters in the generated config file.
+If it looks like too many samples are clustered as noisy, increasing the number of clusters (`--clusters`) may help.

 Figures from the clustering and score histograms are plotted given the `--plot` option.
 If you want also to save the intermediate files, make